 Interviews normally take place in the fortnight following the GRB meeting.
-The interview panel will comprise a subset of the GRB, a representative from race Against Dementia and representatives from Alzheimer’s Research UK.
+The interview panel will comprise a subset of the GRB, a representative from Race Against Dementia and representatives from Alzheimer’s Research UK.
+The interview will be chaired by Professor Siddharthan Chandran (University of Edinburgh).
 Prospective RAD Fellows will be asked to give a 15-20-minute PowerPoint presentation on their work, followed by questions from the Panel.
-They will also need to provide a short video explaining the proposed research ahead of the interview.

-Those applications recommended for funding by the GRB will be presented to the RAD and ARUK Boards of Trustees for final approval.
+Those applications recommended for funding by the GRB will be presented to the RAD and Alzheimer's Research UK Boards of Trustees for final approval.

-- RAD Fellows will be expected to participate in the annual RAD symposium and at least three Alzheimer’s Research UK Research Conferences (registration costs for which will be covered by ARUK) in order to disseminate their progress to scientific community and stakeholders.
+- RAD Fellows will be expected to participate in the annual RAD symposium and at least three Alzheimer’s Research UK Research Conferences (registration costs for which will be covered by Alzheimer's Research UK) in order to disseminate their progress to scientific community and stakeholders.

 Read more about our reporting requirements on the measuring progress and impact page.